Searching for Components in Database & File-based Libraries

 3. Click Search.
 The results are displayed in the Components panel as the search takes place.

-You can only place components from libraries that are installed in Altium Designer.
+You can only place components from libraries installed in Altium Designer.
 If you attempt to place from a library that is not currently installed you will be asked to confirm the installation of that library when you attempt to place the component.

 Advanced Search Mode